thin-edge/thin-edge.io/docs/src/howto-guides/020_monitor_tedge_health.md

 The mosquitto bridge clients connecting thin-edge devices to the respective cloud platforms also report their health status as retained messages to `tedge/health/<mosquitto-cloud-bridge>` topics.
 The health check messages published by these clients are just numeric values `1` or `0`, indicating active and dead bridge clients respectively.

-Here are the health endpoints of curently supported clouds, bridged with mosquitto:
+Here are the health endpoints of currently supported clouds, bridged with mosquitto:

 | Cloud      | Health topic                        |
 | ---------- | ----------------------------------- |